-Adjustable suture strabismus surgery is a type of eye muscle surgery that allows the surgeon to be able to change the eye muscle position in the immediate postoperative period after standard strabismus surgery.
+Adjustable suture strabismus surgery is a type of eye muscle surgery that allows the surgeon to be able to fine-tune the eye muscle position in the immediate postoperative period.
 By being able to adjust the muscle position, a surgeon may be able to maximize the probability of successful eye alignment.

 The adjustable suture strabismus operation is performed in two steps.
 First, a standard strabismus surgery involving weakening or tightening one or more eye muscles is performed.
-During the procedure, an adjustable or "releasable" suture is placed on one or more of the muscle sutures [See figure 1].
-Second, usually within 24 hours after surgery, eye alignment is checked.
+During the procedure, an adjustable suture or "slip" knot is placed on one or more of the muscle sutures [See figure 1].
+Second, eye alignment is checked by the surgeon within a few days of the surgery.
 If needed, the muscles can be moved or “adjusted” by sliding the adjustable suture knot.
-Once the desired alignment is achieved, the stitches are trimmed and tied into a permanent position
+With certain techniques, once the desired alignment is achieved, the stitches need to be trimmed and tied into a permanent position.

 Anyone who can cooperate with the technique can have an adjustable procedure.
 For the most part, cooperative adults, and occasionally teenagers are good candidates.
 Candidacy can be checked in the office pre-operatively by simulating the adjustable experience and seeing how the patient reacts.
 Young children and poorly cooperative patients could only have adjustments if further anesthesia is used after the initial surgery.

 In most cases the patient is awake for the adjustment.
 Most adults have the muscles adjusted on the same day or the day after surgery.
 The adjustment may take place in the recovery room shortly after surgery or in the doctor’s office later the same day or the next day.
+With certain techniques, delayed adjustments are also possible.
 Topical anesthetic drops are used to numb the eye.
 Full sedation is not desired as the patient needs to be able to “focus” with their eyes together as best as possible to help the surgeon determine the optimal alignment.

 Most patients describe suture adjustment as annoying or uncomfortable but not necessarily painful.
 The anesthetic drops help to numb the surface of the eye, but there is still sometimes a pressure sensation when the muscle moves.
 The patient needs to be able to lay still and keep their eyes in one direction of gaze during the adjustment.